EUCAIM/upv-node-workstation-images/README.md

  - No interactive, no UI.
-   If your application is launched in batch from the command line, without any interaction required by the user, then there is no need to create a helm chart for adding to the CHAIMELEON's apps catalog.
+   If your application is launched in batch from the command line, without any interaction required by the user, then it is the easy case, there is **no need to create a helm chart** for adding to the CHAIMELEON's apps catalog.
-   Once the image is built and uploaded to the repository of bath images it will be listed and usable by jobman, i.e. the user can submit a job with that image for using your application.
+   Once the image is built and uploaded to the repository of batch images it will be listed and **usable by jobman**, i.e. the user can submit a job with that image for using your application.

  - Interactive, GUI or Web UI.
    If your app has a user interface intended for the user to interact with, then you need to install a desktop environment, details in the next chapter.
-   If your app has a web user interface, then you need to install a desktop environment and also a web browser to let the user access to your web service running in the same machine ("http://localhost", the remote localhost).
+   If your app has a web user interface, then you need to install a desktop environment and also a web browser to let the user access to your web service running in the same machine ("http://localhost", the remote localhost)[^note].
+   In order to use interactive images, **a helm chart must be created** and uploaded to the charts repository.
+   This way a new application will appear in the CHAIMELEON's apps catalog and the user will be able to deploy a remote desktop with that image.

-   You can think it is more simple and efficient in resources to put your web service in a platform public endpoint, directly accesible from the user's local desktop browser (so the remote desktop is not needed), but we can't do that due to the project restriction of downloading the medical data.
+[^note]: You can think it is more simple and efficient in resources to put your web service in a platform public endpoint,
+         directly accesible from the user's local desktop browser (so the remote desktop is not needed), but we can't do that due to the project restriction of downloading the medical data.
          This is only possible in exceptional cases of trusted applications that can ensure the data can't be downloaded by the user.

 ### (Optional) Include a desktop environment

 If your aplication has a graphical UI (or web UI), then you should install: